Redeemed Family Care Home Of Leicester in Asheville, NC

 • pro The reviewer warns not to send a loved one there, calling it an unfit place for anyone to live.

-• pro Patricia at House A is described as very rude, including a remark about telling the resident to fetch their own food.
+• pro Patricia at House A is described as very rude, almost to the point of being offensive.

-• pro The facility is described as terrible and uncaring toward residents or the neighborhood, with a suggestion it should be shut down.
+• pro The place is characterized as terrible and uncaring toward residents and the neighborhood, with a call for it to be shut down.

 Review